Physical Therapy For Pseudogout

 Your doctor may also order arthrocentesis, a procedure that uses a needle and syringe to withdraw some of your synovial fluid.

-Your synovial fluid can then be tested for calcium pyrophosphate.
+They will then test your synovial fluid for calcium pyrophosphate.

 Both pseudogout and gout are forms of arthritis in which crystal buildup leads to pain and inflammation in the joints.